 - 1 iv 2017 gave a paper on “Hegel, Shakespeare, and Forms of the World Spirit” for a one-day symposium on “Hegel and Shakespeare”, 1 April 2017 that took place as part of the Kingston Shakespeare Seminar (KiSS), Kingston University, London.
 This event was held at the Garrick’s Temple, Hampton.
 The other speakers for the event were Jennifer Bates, Ewan Fernie, Simon Haines, Paul Kottman and Joe Moshenska.
 The event was followed with a performance of Chamber Music, “The Music of the World Spirit” from the Abel Quartet in the Temple (Haydn, Mozart, Devienne).
 Hampton, London, UK.

-- Proposal accepted and plan to give a paper on “Languages of Capital, Desire and Power in Balzac and James” for a conference on “Balzac et L’Angleterre” / “Balzac and England” at the Maison Française d’Oxford, 12–14 April 2018.
+- 13 iv 2018 gave a paper on “Languages of Capital, Desire and Power in Balzac and James” for a conference on “Balzac et L’Angleterre” / “Balzac and England” at the Maison Française d’Oxford, 12–14 April 2018.
 Invited to participate by dr. Tim Farrant (Fellow and Reader in French) Pembroke College, University of Oxford.
 Oxford, UK.
+See also under Stand Alone/Invited Guest Lectures section.

 (VII) Delegate at the 130th annual Modern Language Association of America (MLA) convention in Vancouver, British Columbia, Canada, 8–11 January 2015.